 Two new videos up!
 Watch below and if you are in space where you can’t watch, the transcripts are available as well.

-Lindsay here, a financial therapist with Mind Money Balance.
-I shared a post on The Middle Edit, a site for women in their 30s and it got some great feedback so I wanted to share it with you here.
+I shared a post on this topic on The Middle Edit, a site for women in their 30s and it got great feedback so I wanted to share it with you here.
 The link for that post is here.

 Lifestyle creep is what happens when you start making more money and start subsequently spending more money.
 This happens gradually as we get raises or bonuses.
-Maybe you and your partner used to do date nights once a month or once every other month at a nice restaurant and then once you were them got a raised you start finding another example is say it's time to turn in your car and get some new wheel, rather than looking for something in your former price range, you look for something a little on the edge of your former comfort zone.
+Maybe you and your partner used to do date nights once a month at a nice restaurant and then once you got a raise, you found yourself on date nights weekly.
+Another example is going to purchase a new car (or new for you that is preowned) and looking in the next band of pricing instead of your current band of pricing.

 You feel like you're saving and spending more money in a way that feels good to you easy I want you to First plan it out.
 Write down or put this on your phone.
 What would your dream be if you had a bit more money?
 Ask yourself, “What would I do if i had an extra 2 or 5 or 10 thousand dollars land in my lap?”
 Would you upgrade your house or take a vacation?
 So once you get that raise or bonus, go back to that dream and see if your raise can fund it.
 Even better if there is money leftover afterward!
 You can throw that towards saving or investing in your retirement.
 So this is how you mindfully, intentionally plan to save and spend your money so you don’t fall victim to lifestyle creep.

-If you wanna travel but you feel like out of reach for you financially, I’m going to show you something called travel hacking so you can travel for pennies on the dollar.
+If you wanna travel but you feel like it is out of reach for you financially, I’m going to show you something called travel hacking so you can travel for pennies on the dollar.
 Today’s video is a little outside of the realm of the type of content I usually publish, but I put this on my Instagram stories and got a lot of comments, questions, and feedback so I want.
 I got asked for more information about how I travel hack.
-So what I’m going to do in this video is show you the exact breakdown of how I took my partner and I to Europe in 2016 for a 20,000 dollar vacation and paid under 800 dollars out of pocket for it.
+In this video, I’ll show you the exact breakdown of how I took my partner and I to Europe in 2016 for a 20,000 dollar vacation and paid under 800 dollars out of pocket for it.

 First things first.
 Travel hacking relies on credit cards.
 It does not mean I want you to rack up debt or carry a credit card balance.
 This is ONLY for people who are organized financially, who are in good standing with their credit and have a good credit score, and know that opening up a credit card won’t tempt them to spend more than they can safely pay off.
 If that is not you, I want you to hit pause and bounce out of this video because this information is not for you.